 For those hoping to see bears, watch for them in the morning or at dusk when they typically forage for food.

-The best time for biking in Great Smoky Mountains National Park is September to October.
+The best time for biking in Great Smoky is from September to October.

 This is when the heat of summer has begun to fade, making biking through such areas as Cades Cove Loop and Cataloochee Valley much more enjoyable.

 As these are lower areas of the park, temperatures here during the summer months reach well into the 80s.
 In the fall, temperatures typically top out in the upper 70s or low 80s, while lows will hove in the 50s or 60s, making for much more comfortable bike riding.

 Best time for horseback riding (May to June)

 The best time for horseback bridging in the Smokys is from May to June.

 The cooler temperatures, coupled with the blooming wildflowers make the spring season an attractive time to ride through the park.
 It also happens to be one of the park’s low traffic seasons, freeing up trails for horses.

 Stables are located in Cades Cove, Smokemont, Smoky Mountain, and Sugarlands.
 Guided horseback rides are available from mid-March to late November.

 Best time to see waterfalls (July)